eWaterCycle/ewatercycle-leakybucket/plugin_guide.md

 ## Wrapping your model in the eWaterCycle interface

 To be able to interface your model in eWaterCycle, you need to wrap it in an eWaterCycle model class.
+The eWaterCycle wrapper adds some additional BMI utilities that are relevant for hydrological models, and it can also combine the 'bare' BMI model with forcing data and parameter sets.
+It is modelled after [PyMT](https://csdms.colorado.edu/wiki/PyMT), but additionally it can run BMI models inside containers.

 This model class will have to handle the forcing and/or parameter set input, as well as the model configuration file.

 It is stuctured like the following: